DevExpress-Examples/web-reporting-integrate-ai-assistant/README.md

 }
 ```

 The [PerformCustomDocumentOperation](https://docs.devexpress.com/XtraReports/js-ASPxClientWebDocumentViewer?p=netframework#js_aspxclientwebdocumentviewer_performcustomdocumentoperation) method is used to export the report to PDF and create the assistant based on the exported document.
-See the [AIDocumentOperationService.cs]() file for the implementation.
+See [AIDocumentOperationService.cs]() for the implementation details.

 #### Get an Answer from the Assistant

-After that, every time the user sends a message, the `onMessageSend` event is triggered to pass the request to the assistant:
+Once complete, each time a user sends a message, the `onMessageSend` event is triggered to pass the request to the assistant:

 ```js
 //...